 Thanks to a Marion County Community Planning grant, FOHB was able to complete a topographical survey, develop engineering project plans as well as landscape architecture plans for a restored Butteville Landing.
 Receipt of some small grants as well as significant contributions to our Capital Campaign made possible the first phase or restoration: removal of invasive brush and trees, rough excavation and installation of soil erosion to prepare for winter.

-- Marion County Community Services Dept.
+- Marion County Community Services

-- The Clark Foundation
+- The Autzen Foundation

-- Marion County Cultural Corporation
+- Marion Cultural Development Corp.

-- And, in-kind contributions by the following business supporters:
+In addition to many contributions from local residents and project supporters, and, in-kind contributions by the following business supporters: